isc-projects/kea/doc/sphinx/arm/install.rst

 Packages
 ========

-Starting with Kea 1.6.0, ISC now publishes native RPM, deb and APK packages along with the tarballs with the source code.
+Starting with Kea 1.6.0, ISC now publishes native RPM, deb, and APK packages, along with the tarballs with the source code.
 The packages are available on `Cloudsmith <https://cloudsmith.io/~isc/repos/>`_ at https://cloudsmith.io/~isc/repos.
-You can download the native packages and install them using the system available in your distribution (such as dpkg or rpm).
-Also, you can add the Kea repository to your system, which will make it easier to install updates.
+The native packages can be downloaded and installed using the system available in a specific distribution (such as dpkg or rpm).
+The Kea repository can also be added to the system, making it easier to install updates.
 For details, please go to https://cloudsmith.io/~isc/repos, choose the repository of interest and then click the ``Set Me Up`` button for detailed instructions.